BahadorSaket/CHI/README.md

 systems based on user-specified tasks and data attributes.
 One relevant application area of such a recommendation engine can be natural language interfaces for data visualization.
 In such interfaces people tend to specify tasks as a part of their questions (e.g., “Is there a correlation between price and width of cars in this dataset?”).
 The engine can be used to leverage this knowledge to suggest more effective visualizations for the given query.
-Another category of systems that might benefit from such an engine are behavior-driven recommendation systems [25].
+Another category of systems that might benefit from such an engine are behavior-driven recommendation systems.
 Such systems often extract analytical tasks from user interactions.
 These extracted tasks can be used as input to the engine for these systems to suggest more effective visualizations.
 All these applications would also benefit from models trained on the results of the current study (or any other empirical performance data) that can predict the task performance of “unseen" visualizations